 Bilingual Emphasis Course Sequence (BECS)

-The Bilingual Emphasis Course Sequence (BECS) is an option for students within the CSD Graduate Program.
-Its purpose is to enhance the preparation of future speech-language pathologists with a special interest in working with Spanish-English bilingual individuals who have communication disorders.
-Applicants to the CSD graduate program who wish to participate in the BECS should consider the following features of this elective:
+The Bilingual Emphasis Course Sequence (BECS) is an option for students enrolled in West Chester University’s graduate program in Communication Sciences and Disorders (CSD).
+The purpose of BECS is to enhance the preparation of future speech-language pathologists with a special interest in working with Spanish-English bilingual individuals who have communication disorders.

 - Respond to BECS questions on the Supplementary Application of the CSD graduate program application.

 - Earn acceptance to the CSD graduate program

 - Demonstrate Spanish language proficiency with a passing score at the “Advanced Low Level” from the American Council on the Teaching of Foreign Languages (ACTFL).

 - State decision to participate in BECS by the end of the second week of fall classes

 - Sign the BECS contract to indicate commitment to completing it.

 - Students who participate in BECS take all of the same courses as students in the basic graduate curriculum.